aditmodhvadia/Canteen_App/README.md

 # Canteen_App
-An app to order food from a canteen in an easy way.
+An Android app to order food from a canteen in an easy way.
+Stay tuned.
 # Updating  ReadMe soon